-The office offers space and materials for students to research study abroad opportunities, provides a meeting place for international students who are studying at the University of Scranton, and hosts a variety of international activities to foster greater global awareness of our students.
+The office offers space (the International Center) and materials for students to research study abroad opportunities, to meet international students who are studying at the University of Scranton, and to host a variety of international activities all of which foster greater global awareness of our students.

-Students are assisted in their research and receive comprehensive advising from an international education staff that includes students who have returned from studying abroad.
-The Office of Global Education takes pride in the relationships it builds with students and their families as they plan their study abroad experience, while they are abroad and when they return to the University.
+Students are assisted in their research and receive comprehensive advising from an international education staff that includes study abroad veterans who have returned from studying abroad.
+The International Learning Program office takes pride in the relationships it builds with students and their families as they plan their study abroad experience, while they are abroad and when they return to the University.

-Academic Eligibility
+Academic Eligibility:

 - 1. Students wishing to study abroad will normally have a minimum cumulative grade point average (GPA) of 3.0 at the time of application and meet the minimum GPA requirements of the receiving institution. - 2.
 Students with less than the required University of Scranton GPA may request permission to study abroad through their Dean's Office. - 3.
-Students wishing to study abroad for a semester or longer are eligible beginning with the fall semester of their sophomore year. - 4.
-Transfer students must have completed at least 60 semester hours with at least 15 semester hours in residence at University of Scranton to be considered eligible to participate in a study abroad program. - 5.
-Credits earned through a study abroad program are exempt from the transfer credit limits once matriculated at the University of Scranton. - 6.
+The minimum GPA requirement of Faculty Led Study Abroad programs will be set by the faculty leading the travel course. - 4.
+Students wishing to study abroad for a semester or longer are eligible beginning with the spring semester of their sophomore year. - 5.
+Students in majors with restrictive opportunity to study abroad may request permission from their Department Chair and Dean's office to study abroad beginning in the fall semester of sophomore year. - 6.
+Transfer students must have completed at least 60 semester hours with at least 15 semester hours in residence at University of Scranton to be considered eligible to participate in a study abroad program. - 7.
+Credits earned through a study abroad program are exempt from the transfer credit limits once matriculated at the University of Scranton. - 8.
 Students on academic probation at the time of application or departure are not eligible to participate in a study abroad program.

-Financial Eligibility
+Financial Eligibility: